Battle of Mons: German 1st Army

 III Corps had to advance across meadows to an obstacle with few crossings, all of which had been destroyed.
 The 5th Division advanced towards Tertre on the right, which was captured but then the advance on the railway bridge was stopped by small-arms fire from across the canal.
-On the left flank, the division advanced towards a bridge north-east of Wasmuel and eventually managed to get across the canal against determined resistance, before turning towards St. Ghislain and Hornu.
-As dark fell, Wasmuel was occupied and attacks on St. Ghislain were repulsed by machine-gun fire, which prevented troops crossing the canal except at Tertre, where the advance was stopped for the night.
+On the left flank, the division advanced towards a bridge north-east of Wasmuel and eventually managed to get across the canal against determined resistance, before turning towards St Ghislain and Hornu.
+As dark fell, Wasmuel was occupied and attacks on St Ghislain were repulsed by machine-gun fire, which prevented troops crossing the canal except at Tertre, where the advance was stopped for the night.
 The 6th Division was counter-attacked at Ghlin, before advancing towards higher ground south of Jemappes.
 The British in the village stopped the division with small-arms fire, except for small parties, who found cover west of a path from Ghlin to Jemappes.
 These isolated parties managed to surprise the defenders at the crossing north of the village, with the support of a few field guns around 5:00 p.m., after which the village was captured.
 The rest of the division crossed the canal and began a pursuit towards Frameries and Ciply but stopped as dark fell.

-The IV Corps arrived in the afternoon, as the 8th Division closed on Hensies and Thulin and the 7th Division advanced towards Ville-Pommeroeuil, where there were two canals blocking the route.
-The 8th Division encountered the British at the northernmost canal, west of Pommeroeuil and forced back the defenders but then bogged down in front of the second canal, under machine-gun fire from the south bank.
+IV Corps arrived in the afternoon, as the 8th Division closed on Hensies and Thulin and the 7th Division advanced towards Ville-Pommeroeuil, where there were two canals blocking the route.
+The 8th Division encountered the British at the northernmost canal, west of Pommeroeuil and forced back the defenders but then were forced to stop in front of the second canal, under machine-gun fire from the south bank.
 The attack was suspended after night fell and the British blew the bridge.
 The 7th Division forced the British back from a railway embankment and over the canal, to the east of Pommeroeuil but was pushed back from the crossing.
 Small parties managed to cross by a footbridge built in the dark and protected repair parties at the blown bridge, which allowed troops to get across and dig in 400 m south of the canal, on either side of the road to Thulin.